cscorley/dissertation/chapters/5_discussion/1_flt.md

 #### Batch changesets are better than batch snapshot *and* batch changesets are better than changesets in the simulated environment

 This situation occurs in 4 out of 6 systems: \bookkeeper, \openjpa, \pig,
 \zookeeper.
-We hypothesize that this is because in the batch evaluation, the model is trained on all data before being queried, while in the historical simulation the model is trained on partial data before being queried.
+I hypothesize that this is because in the batch evaluation, the model is trained on all data before being queried, while in the historical simulation the model is trained on partial data before being queried.
 This allows for the batch model to be more accurate because it is trained on more data and reveals feature location research evaluations may not be accurately portraying how an FLT would perform in a real scenario.
-We note that this is the scenario that occurs the most and aligns with the statistical results.
+I note that this is the scenario that occurs the most and aligns with the statistical results.

 #### Batch changesets are better than batch snapshot *and* changesets in the simulated environment are better than batch changesets

-We note that this situation never occurs.
+I note that this situation never occurs.
 This also supports the hypothesis that historical simulation more accurately portrays the system over time as it more accurately captures the correct state of the system (i.e., the source code entities) at the point in time when querying is done.
 Since querying on the